 - Vacuum clean the sofa with a soft brush attachment.
-Make sure it sucks the dirt out of all the crevices otherwise the dust and grime could be rubbed into the sofa when you wipe it with the cleaning solution.
+Make sure it sucks the dirt out of all the crevices; otherwise, the dust and grime could be rubbed into the couch when you wipe it with the cleaning solution.

-Dust particles are abrasive in nature.
+Dust particles are abrasive.
 Hence, they can damage the material when they come in contact with moisture.

 - Create a cleaning solution by mixing equal parts of water and white vinegar.
-Alternatively, you can mix a few drops of commercial leather cleaner in water.
+Alternatively, you can combine a few drops of commercial leather cleaner in water.

 - Dip a soft cloth (preferably a microfiber cloth) in this solution and wring it out so that the cloth is damp, not completely wet.